 Choosing the right approach to managing a project is crucial for successful project delivery.
 The way you manage work is defined by techniques that you use, and tools that you adopt.
 In this article, we’ve collected project management tools and techniques that are used in different fields and help create an efficient process.

-Techniques in project management range from traditional to innovative ones.
+Project management methods range from traditional to innovative.
 Which one to choose for running a project, depends on project specifics, its complexity, teams involved, and other factors.
 Most of them can be used in various fields, however, there are techniques that are traditionally used in certain areas of activity, or are developed specifically for certain fields.
 Below, we’ve listed the most popular techniques that are used in project management.

 The simplest, traditional technique is sometimes the most appropriate for running projects.
 It includes preparing a plan of upcoming work, estimating tasks to perform, allocating resources, providing and getting feedback from the team, and monitoring quality and deadlines.